-You can report noise coming from a bar, club, or restaurant, including loud music.
+You can make a complaint about noise, including loud music.

 For loud music complaints, if you include your name and address in your report, you will receive a City survey from the Department of Environmental Protection (DEP).
 When you return the survey reporting a chronic issue, depending upon your request, City officials will either schedule an appointment to take noise level readings in your home or conduct an inspection from the public street.
 The establishment you report will be fined when appropriate.